Spring, period 3.

 Computer Science and Engineering students and other Students of the University of Oulu.

 521289S Machine Learning.
-This courses provide complementary information on machine learning methods applied in machine vision.
-It is recommended to be studied simultaneously.
+This course provides complementary knowledge on machine learning methods needed in machine vision.

 The course is passed with final exam and accepted homework assignments.